'Queen of rock 'n' roll' Tina Turner dies at 83 - Stabroek News

 After leaving her husband, Turner spent years struggling to regain the limelight, releasing solo albums and singles that flopped and gigging at corporate conferences.

-“Private Dancer” went on to become Turner’s biggest album, the capstone of a career that saw her sell more than 200 million records in total.
+“Private Dancer” went on to become Turner’s biggest album, the capstone of a career in which she sold more than 200 million records in total.

 After that, she retired from show business.
 She married Bach, relinquishing her U.S. citizenship and becoming a citizen of Switzerland.